eputnam77/MarkReview/docs/README.md

 ```

 You’ll see updates in real time as you work.
 This setup ensures you can develop, review, and refine your documentation with confidence and efficiency.

+## License

+MarkReview's documentation and code are available under the [GNU General Public License v3.0](../LICENSE).